bolsinga/itunes_json/README.md

 These modes are useful when there is listening history in a git repository created by this program.
 It allows the data to be mined, create patches, and repair the data.
 Iterations over the data will allow it to populate the database tables with strict schema enabled.

+There is one database format.
+- Normalized: It has four tables: artists, albums, songs, plays.
+They each reference each other via IDs.
+The intent is that an artist only appears once, etc.

 ### patch
 This will create patch files for the repair tool to use.
 It makes the assumption that the current data found in the Music application is correct.
 It then will go through the backups in git history to find "patches" to tracks that are "similar".